AnomalousMedical/Dependencies/Readme.md

 Replace `ssh://readwrite@anomalousgit.threax.com:32025/repo` with `https://github.com/AnomalousMedical` and add `.git` to the end.

+Also remove the `Steamworks/SteamworksSdk` submodule.
+You won't need this to build and the engine will work without the Steam dll.

 Next run `git submodule update --init --recursive` after you clone it to make sure all the submodules are downloaded as well.

 ## Building